obastemur/iotz/extensions/README.md

   // i.e. your extension name is `abc`
   // user might call `iotz abc`
   // what bash command you want to execute on the container?
-  // check what we do with arduino, mbed, and raspberry };
+  // check what we do with arduino, mbed, and raspberry-pi };

 exports.createExtensions = function() {